mmission/SecurityInterviewPrep/owasp.md

 5. Broken Access Control
     * Bypassing access control checks
     * (I)DOR - (In)direct Object Reference
+      * A direct object reference occurs when a developer exposes a reference to an internal implementation object, such as a file, directory, or database key.
+Without an access control check or other protection, attackers can manipulate these references to access unauthorized data.
     * Broken CORS Configuration
     * Unauthenticated endpoints
     * Token manipulation (JWT/etc)